elainebroche-dev/anagram/README.md

       ![Play Game](documentation/images/f05-play-game.png)

 -   __F06 Anagram Timer__
-    - On the Play Game screen, the user is given 60 seconds to enter their answer to the current anagram question.
-The timer is presented as a bar at the top of the screen which reduces in width to show the decreasing time remaining.
+    - On the Play Game screen, the user is given 1 minute to enter an answer to the current anagram question.
+The timer is presented as a bar below the input area which reduces in width to show the decreasing time remaining.

     - The timer is stopped if the "Check Answer" button is clicked or if the user clicks the "<<" on the top left of the screen to return to the "Select Topic" screen.

       ![Timer](documentation/images/f06-timer.png)

 -   __F07 Progress Bar and "X OF 10" phrase__
-    - On the Play Game screen, both of these elements support the user in easily seeing how far they have progressed in the current round of anagrams.
-The progress bar increases in width by 10% as each new anagram is displayed and the X value of the "X OF 10" phrase at the bottom right of the screen also gets incremented.
+    - On the Play Game screen, this feature supports the user in easily seeing how far they have progressed in the current round of anagrams.
+The progress bar increases in width by 10% as each new anagram is displayed and the x value of the "x OF 10" phrase at the bottom right of the screen also gets incremented.

       ![Progress](documentation/images/f07-progress-bar.png)

 -   __F08 Running total of correct answers__
-    - On the Play Game screen, there is a "N CORRECT ANSWERS" phrase on the bottom right of the screen that keeps a running total of the number of anagrams the user has answered correctly in the current round - this supports the user in easily seeing their running tally.
+    - On the Play Game screen, there is a phrase "n CORRECT ANSWERS" at the bottom right of the screen that keeps a running total of the number of anagrams the user has answered correctly in the current round - this supports the user in easily seeing their running tally.

       ![Correct Answers](documentation/images/f08-correct-answers.png)

 -   __F09 Check Answer button__
-    - On the Play Game screen, the user's answer is checked when either a) the user clicks the Check Answer button b) the user presses the Enter key when focus is on the answer text field or c) when the timer runs out (60 seconds).
+    - On the Play Game screen, the user's answer is checked when either a) the user clicks the Check Answer button b) the user presses the Enter key when focus is on the answer text field or c) when the timer runs out (1 minute).
 When the Check Answer is triggered a number of changes happen.

         1. The timer is stopped.
         2. The anagram text displayed on screen is replaced with the expected answer text.
         3. The answer given by the user is checked to see if it matches the expected answer.
-        4. If the user answer is correct, the background of the input text field turns green, the tick symbol icon is displayed under the input field and the X value in the "X CORRECT ANSWERS" phrase is increased by 1.
+        4. If the answer is correct, the background of the input text field turns green, the tick symbol icon is displayed under the input field and the n value in the "n CORRECT ANSWERS" phrase is increased by 1.
-        5. If the user answer is not correct, the background of the input text field turns red, and an "X" icon is displayed under the input field.
+        5. If the answer is not correct, the background of the input text field turns red, and an "X" icon is displayed under the input field.
         6. The Check Answer button becomes a Continue button (F10) (or End Round button (F11) if the current anagram is the last anagram of the round).

       ![Answer is Correct](documentation/images/f09-correct-answer.png)